 Overview of Investigation Process

-The first step is generally preliminary fact-finding to determine if the complaint presents the predication needed for an investigative review.
+The first step is generally preliminary fact-finding to determine if the complaint warrants an investigative review.
 If the complaint may be more appropriately addressed by another area such as Human Resources for personnel issues, Student Services for student issues, Office of Affirmative Action/Equal Opportunity for affirmative action issues, USU Police Department for criminal issues, University Counsel for legal issues, it is referred to the appropriate area.

 For each investigation, assigned Internal Audit Services' personnel must document their independence from the issues presented.